Nashville-Public-Library/talklib/README.md

 Import the class to your script like this:

+`from talklib import TLShow`

+This is also fine:

 `from talklib.show import TLShow`

-You can also use:

-`from talklib import TLShow`

 Create an instance like this: